AGCCS/AGCCS-CTRL22/README.md

 ## Copyright/License

 All software compents in this project are _"Copyright by the Authors"_ and have been developed independently and from scratch.
-We provide them as  _"Open Source"_ under terms of the MIT License and/or the Apache License, as indicated in the respective code headers.
+We provide them as  _"Open Source"_ under terms of the MIT License, the Apache License, and/or the GPL, as indicated in the respective code headers.
 In particular, you are invited to re-cycle whatever you find useful in whatever project you are after.
 In the case you feel that you gained a relevant benefit, we would appreciate an acknowledgement, e.g., by linking to our GitHub repository.
 Regarding the hardware circuitry, our work in relevant aspects is a derivative of [SmartEVSE](https://www.smartevse.nl/) distributed as _"Open Source"_ via [GitHub](https://github.com/SmartEVSE) with no specific license stated, and we pass on our contribution to the circuitry likewise.